More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 All three formats are required to store coordinates in WGS84 longitude-latitude (EPSG:4326).
 KML enforces this via its specification, GPX is locked to it because GPS satellites broadcast in WGS84, and GeoJSON (per RFC 7946) explicitly mandates it.
 Coordinates are decimal degrees with longitude (X) first and latitude (Y) second, optionally followed by elevation in metres.
 If your source data is in a projected CRS such as UTM, Web Mercator (EPSG:3857), or a national grid, reproject to WGS84 first using QGIS or GDAL ogr2ogr before importing here, otherwise the geometry will land in the wrong place by hundreds of kilometres.

-KML and KMZ are read by Google Earth (desktop and mobile), Google Maps (My Maps), QGIS, ArcGIS Pro, Marble, OpenStreetMap iD editor, and many drone-mapping tools.
+KML files are read by Google Earth (desktop and mobile), Google Maps (My Maps), QGIS, ArcGIS Pro, Marble, OpenStreetMap iD editor, and many drone-mapping tools.
 GPX is supported by every consumer GPS device since 2005 (Garmin, Wahoo, Suunto), every running and cycling app (Strava, Komoot, AllTrails, MapMyRide), and most outdoor navigation apps (Gaia GPS, OsmAnd).
 GeoJSON is the universal format for web mapping: Leaflet, Mapbox GL, Google Maps API, OpenLayers, Cesium, deck.gl, Tableau, Power BI, and many R/Python data-science notebooks read it natively without any parsing setup.

 Yes, once the page is loaded.
 The converter is entirely client-side JavaScript running in your browser; there are no server-side calls during conversion.
 After your first visit, the browser caches all assets, and you can convert files offline indefinitely.
 This makes it useful in field-survey contexts where you record GPS data without cellular coverage and want to convert it to GeoJSON for upload later.
 The tool stores nothing about your files or location data; close the tab and everything is gone from memory.
 The privacy posture is verifiable with browser developer tools.